nkzw-tech/fbtee/README.md

   translations,
 });
 ```

-> [!NOTE]
-> At this point you've not yet generated the translation file.
-Therefore you'll see an error for it no tbeing able to find the module `./translations.json`.
-This is expected and will be resolved once you've generated the translation file.
-Simply running the command at this point wouldn't remedy it, as the empty json file wouldn't adhere to the expected type and would also throw an error.

-> [!WARNING]
-> To be described: How to handle e.g. React Router with "framework mode" with a client and server entry.
-How to define the language based on e.g. the users browser settings and ensure that there are no hydration errors or the like.
-Currently the sample is a hardcoded locale and gender.

 Next up, if you are using React and TypeScript in your project, you need to add TypeScript types for **fbtee** to enable proper type checking in JSX.
 You can do this by referencing the `ReactTypes.d.ts` file in your main `index.tsx` file or a global type declaration file (e.g., `types.d.ts`):